IzaKam13/cvat-yolo-satellite-object-detection/README.md

 - ship
 - car

+## Notes

+- The full dataset is not included in this repository.
-For this project, a subset of 350 images was selected and prepared for YOLO object detection.
+- For this project, a subset of 350 images was selected, manually annotated using CVAT, and prepared for YOLO object detection.
+- Use `pipeline.py` to prepare the dataset for training.